Osage football’s miscues lead to tough night at California

 “They had a good senior class last year and a historic season over there last year,” he said of the next opponent.
 “They are still a very good football team and it does not get any easier in this conference.
 I mean, every week is tough.”

-This story will be updated with official Osage stats when they become available.
+This story will be updated with official Osage stats as soon when they become available.